 The Diversity Center is committed to providing a welcoming campus environment for all students, faculty, staff, and guests.
 The Diversity Center fosters social and professional opportunities, as well as advocacy for all diverse students.
-The Diversity Center coordinates diversity training for campus constituents, plans and hosts monthly diversity events, and implements the Diversity Initiative Group (DIG) on campus to enhance the mission of increased diversity, inclusion, and respect for all which are integral parts of MSUB's core values and goals.
 The mission of this office is to ensure we are meeting the various needs of diversity and diverse population through fair and equal representation as well as increased opportunity for learning and understanding about diverse issues.

-The Diversity Center offers leadership opportunities for students through clubs or organized meeting groups, such as Intertribal Indian Club and Hispanic Club.
+The Diversity Center offers leadership opportunities for students through clubs or organized meeting groups such as Intertribal Indian Club, Black Student Union, OUT at MSU Billings, and Hispanic Club.
 Each group is student focused and student driven with opportunities to engage in campus and community programs, events and socials.
 For more information or to inquire about starting a new Diversity Center Student club, please contact the office number above.